openimsdk/open-im-sdk-android/README.md

 Check out our [user case studies](https://github.com/OpenIMSDK/community/blob/main/ADOPTERS.md) page for a list of the project users.
 Don't hesitate to leave a [📝comment](https://github.com/openimsdk/open-im-server/issues/379) and share your use case.

 ## License :page_facing_up:
+[

-OpenIM is licensed under the Apache 2.0 license.
-See [LICENSE](https://github.com/openimsdk/open-im-server/tree/main/LICENSE) for the full license text.
+OpenIM is licensed under the AGPL-3.0 license.
+See [LICENSE](https://github.com/openimsdk/open-im-sdk-android/blob/release-v3.8/LICENSE) for the full license text.